will62794/spectacle/README.md

 Spectacle is an interactive, web-based tool for exploring, visualizing, and sharing formal specifications written in the [TLA<sup>+</sup> specification language](https://lamport.azurewebsites.net/tla/tla.html).
 The motivation is to have a better way to quickly interact with a formal specification and easily share results.
 For example, it provides a way to share protocol behaviors and counterexample traces in a convenient, portable, and repeatable manner.

- A live version of the tool is currently hosted [here](https://will62794.github.io/spectacle/#!/home), and below are some example specifications to try out:
+The tool implements a [full TLA+ interpreter in Javascript](https://github.com/will62794/spectacle/blob/master/js/eval.js), building on top of the [TLA+ tree-sitter grammar](https://github.com/tlaplus-community/tree-sitter-tlaplus) for parsing specifications.
+This allows for interactive exploration of specs natively in the browser, without reliance on an external language server.
+A live version is hosted [here](https://will62794.github.io/spectacle/#!/home), and below are some example specifications to try out:

 - [Lock server](https://will62794.github.io/spectacle/#!/home?specpath=.%2Fspecs%2Flockserver.tla&constants%5BServer%5D=%7B%22s1%22%2C%20%22s2%22%7D&constants%5BClient%5D=%7B%22c1%22%2C%20%22c2%22%7D)
 - [Microwave](https://will62794.github.io/spectacle/#!/home?specpath=.%2Fspecs%2Fwith_state_graphs%2FMicrowave.tla&constants%5BImplementStartSafety%5D=FALSE&constants%5BImplementOpenDoorSafety%5D=FALSE)